Union Catholic Regional High School

-Union Catholic Regional High School is a private Catholic high school located in Scotch Plains, in Union County, New Jersey, United States.
+Union Catholic Regional High School is a private Catholic high school located in Scotch Plains, in Union County, in the U.S. state of New Jersey.
 Its motto promises to provide a "quality education in a faith-based environment."
 Founded in 1962 as separate schools for boys and girls, each with its own separate administration and faculty, it has been coeducational since a merger of the two schools in 1980.
 The school is an active participant in the Anytime/Anywhere learning program.
 Students from three counties attend the school.
-The school operates under the auspices of the Roman Catholic Archdiocese of Newark.
+The school operates under the auspices of the Archdiocese of Newark.

-As of the 2019–20 school year, the school had an enrollment of 740 students and 59.9 classroom teachers (on an FTE basis), for a student–teacher ratio of 12.4:1.
-The school's student body was 41.4% (306) White, 19.7% (146) Black, 18.0% (133) Hispanic, 10.9% (81) two or more races, 9.6% (71) Asian and 0.4% (3) Native Hawaiian/ Pacific Islander.
+As of the 2023–24 school year, the school had an enrollment of 530 students and 55.5 classroom teachers (on an FTE basis), for a student–teacher ratio of 9.5:1.

 The school has been accredited by the Middle States Association of Colleges and Schools Commission on Elementary and Secondary Schools since November 1969; the school's accreditation expires in May 2023.